olcf/olcf-user-docs/data/index.rst

 .. image:: /images/globus_second_endpoint_hpss2.png
    :align: center

-- Select your file/folder and click start. hen an activity report will appear and you can click on it to see the status.
+- Select your file/folder and click start.
+Then an activity report will appear and you can click on it to see the status.
 When the transfer is finished or failed, you will receive an email